geekyshameem/geekyshameem/README.md

 - 👯 I’m looking to collaborate with other geeks!
 - 🥅 2022 Goals: To Improve my Skills in Multi/Hybrid Cloud Architecture and Cloud Automation !
 - ⚡ Fun fact: I love to watch Formula 1 and Anime !
-- 🤓 Inspired by Lewis Hamilton and Light Yagami !
+- 🤓 Inspired by Lewis Hamilton!

 ### Connect with me: